altfatterz/learning-gcp/service-accounts/README.md

 $ gcloud iam service-account disable <SERVICE-ACCOUNT>
 ```

-It is also important who has access to the service accounts.
-When you look into a project's IAM policy take note on the accounts which have roles associated with managing or using service accounts
-- `Service Account Token Creator`
-- `Service Account Admin`
-- `Service Account Key Admin`

 In addition to the project's IAM policy there is an IAM policy for each service account in your project.

 Service Account Roles:
 - `roles/iam.serviceAccountCreator`
+    - Access to create service accounts.

 - `roles/iam.serviceAccountDeleter`
+    -  Access to delete service accounts.

 - `roles/iam.serviceAccountUser`
     -  Run operations as the service account.

 - `roles/iam.serviceAccountAdmin`
     - Create and manage service accounts, even update their iam policy